Conviva/conviva-js-appanalytics/README.md

 ```

 ## Setting / Unsetting Custom tags to report your application specific data.
 Use setCustomTags() API to set all kinds of tags (key value pairs).
-This API provides 1 argument to describe the tags.
+This API provides 1 argument that accepts data in JSON Format to describe the tags.

-data - Any type of data in JSON format.
+The following example shows the implementation of setting custom tags.

-The following example shows the implementation of the 'onClick' event listener to any element.
+In this example we have 3 different tags tagKey1, tagKey2, tagKey3 with 3 different values.

 ```js
 let customTagsToSet = {"tagKey1": "tagValue1","tagKey2": 1,"tagKey3":true};